-25 Letter from Steve Bunnell, Counsel for Harvard Univ., to SEVP, Re: Harvard University - BOS214F00162000 (April 30, 2025) (the "First Production Letter") (attached as Exhibit 19).
+26 Letter from Steve Bunnell, Counsel for Harvard Univ., to SEVP, Re: Harvard University - BOS214F00162000 (April 30, 2025) (the "First Production Letter") (attached as Exhibit 19).

-125. The First Production Letter noted that "Harvard's production reflects its best effort to meet [the Records Request's April 30] deadline notwithstanding the scope of the requests in the [Records Request], which cover more than 5,200 students."
+- 140. Since the Records Request did not specify a time period, Harvard produced this information for "academic year 2023-2024 and academic year 2024-2025 (through and including April 30, 2025)," though the student enrollment records produced as to some students cover shorter or longer periods, depending on the duration of the student's academic program.
+Id. at 1. - 141.
+The First Production Letter noted that "Harvard's production reflects its best effort to meet [the Records Request's April 30] deadline notwithstanding the scope of the requests in the [Records Request], which cover more than 5,200 students."
 Id.
 And it explained that "[i]f Harvard discovers additional information falling into the categories listed above, it will promptly produce that information as a supplement."
-Id.

-126. The First Production Letter emphasized, in bold and underlined font, that "Harvard is complying with the [Records Request's] lawful requests in lieu of voluntary withdrawal from SEVP certification.
+Id. - is complying with the [Records Request's] lawful requests in lieu of voluntary withdrawal from SEVP certification.
 Harvard does not seek to withdraw from SEVP.
 Any withdrawal of Harvard's certification would be involuntary and would cause immediate harm and disruption to Harvard, its mission, and its thousands of international students who hail from over 140 countries and enrich the University community immeasurably with their presence and contributions."
-Id.

-127. The First Production Letter went on to state, also in bold and underlined font, that "[i]f any aspect of this production raises questions or is deemed incomplete or insufficient in any respect, and before DHS takes any steps adverse to Harvard due to any perceived deficiency in Harvard's response, Harvard respectfully requests that DHS notify Harvard's counsel in writing and provide an opportunity to discuss, to be heard, and to cure."
+Id. - 143.
+The First Production Letter went on to state, also in bold and underlined font, that "[i]f any aspect of this production raises questions or is deemed incomplete or insufficient in any respect, and before DHS takes any steps adverse to Harvard due to any perceived deficiency in Harvard's response, Harvard respectfully requests that DHS notify Harvard's counsel in writing and provide an opportunity to discuss, to be heard, and to cure."
 Id. at 2-3.

-128. Finally, the First Production Letter addressed the Records Request's allegations "that Harvard has 'created a hostile learning environment for Jewish students' due to a purported 'failure to condemn antisemitism,' and that Harvard 'relies heavily on foreign student funding ... to build and maintain [its] substantial endowment."
+- Finally, the First Production Letter addressed the Records Request's allegations 144. "that Harvard has 'created a hostile learning environment for Jewish students' due to a purported 'failure to condemn antisemitism,' and that Harvard 'relies heavily on foreign student funding ... to build and maintain [its] substantial endowment."
 Id. at 3.
 The Production Letter explained that "[t]hese assertions have no basis in fact, and [the Records Request] suggests none."
 Id.
 And it affirmed that, "[t]o the contrary, Harvard has strongly and repeatedly condemned antisemitism and has undertaken substantial efforts to ensure that its campus is safe, fair, and welcoming to Jewish and Israeli students-including those who attend Harvard on F-1 visas."
-Id.

-129. The First Production Letter concluded: "In short, Harvard denies the [Records Request's] assertions and any suggestion that they justify actions by DHS in contravention of the statutes and regulations governing SEVP."
+Id. - 145.
+The First Production Letter concluded: "In short, Harvard denies the [Records Request's assertions and any suggestion that they justify actions by DHS in contravention of the statutes and regulations governing SEVP."
 Id.